Blond hair, blue eyes?

-Dr. Zaytseff: I’ve work with international egg donation patients for 10 years andmost of them come to us through the recommendation of their friends and our former patients.
+Dr. Zaytseff: I’ve work with international egg donation and other infertility patients for 15 years and most of them come to us through the recommendation of their friends and our former patients.

 Over the years, our clinic became very attractive for educated and pragmatic couples who are thinking ahead about how they will someday tell the child and the environment about the way their child was conceived.

 How to tell your child about egg donation?